zmmarina/liferay-portal/readme/BREAKING_CHANGES.markdown

 #### What changed?

 Boolean HTML attributes will only be rendered if passed a value of `true`.
+The value for such attributes will be their canonical name.

-For example, previously, a value such as `false` for a `disabled` attribute would be rendered into the DOM as `disabled="false"`; now, it is simply omitted.
+Previously, a value such as `false` for a `disabled` attribute would be rendered into the DOM as `disabled="false"`; now, it is simply omitted.
+Likewise, a `true` value for a `disabled` attribute was formerly rendered into the DOM as `disabled="true"`; now it is rendered as `disabled="disabled"`.

 #### Who is affected?